eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 Now that you have implemented your multi-index table and the ability to create new records in it, you can now implement the remaining three CRUD operations: read, update, and delete records, if needed.
 It all depends on the business rules that you need to implement within your contract.

 You can also invoke the `get_table_rows` endpoint to perform basic table queries, or view the entire table state if needed.
-To view the whole table, invoke the following command:
+To view the current table state, invoke the following command:

 ```shell
 dune --get-table hello hello users